gdmoney/knowledge/philosophy.md

 ### Meta-Ethics
 The study of the nature, scope, and meaning of moral judgment.
 It is one of the three branches of ethics generally studied by philosophers, the others being normative ethics and applied ethics.

-While normative ethics addresses such questions as "What should I do?", evaluating specific practices and principles of action, meta-ethics addresses questions such as "What is goodness?" and "How can we tell what is good from what is bad?", seeking to understand the assumptions underlying normative theories.
+While normative ethics addresses such questions as *"What should I do?"*, evaluating specific practices and principles of action, meta-ethics addresses questions such as *"What is goodness?"* and *"How can we tell what is good from what is bad?"*, seeking to understand the assumptions underlying normative theories.

 ### Normative Ethics
-The study of ethical behaviour, and is the branch of philosophical ethics that investigates the questions that arise regarding how one ought to act, in a moral sense.
+The study of ethical behavior, and is the branch of philosophical ethics that investigates the questions that arise regarding how one ought to act, in a moral sense.

 Normative ethics is distinct from meta-ethics in that the former examines standards for the rightness and wrongness of actions, whereas the latter studies the meaning of moral language and the metaphysics of moral facts.
 Likewise, normative ethics is distinct from applied ethics in that the former is more concerned with 'who ought one be' rather than the ethics of a specific issue (e.g. if, or when, abortion is acceptable).